-Block 1735 had by 1886 been developed with residential structures along the west side of Walworth Street.
+Block 1735 had by 1887 been developed with residential structures along the west side of Walworth Street.
 Several of the lots had additional dwelling units in the rear yard, but none of the lots encompassed by the project area had commercial uses associated with them.
-Lot 26 was occupied by a 3-story dwelling at the front of the lot that spanned the entire lot.
-There was a 2-story dwelling unit at the northeastern corner of the rear yard.
-This building did not cover the entire rear lot, so that a narrow strip along the rear lot line and the balance of the rear yard was open.
+Lot 28 was occupied by a 2-story dwelling at the front of the lot.
+On the north side of the house was a narrow alleyway that gave access to the rear yard.
+In the rear yard, along the north property line, was a 1-story structure that appears to have been approximately 10' by 18'.
+The balance of the rear yard was open.